marcells/node-build-monitor/README.md

 Once "Create app password" has been clicked, one has to ensure that the "read pipelines" box has been checked.
-Once this box has been checked, click "create" and an AppPassword will be returned that have to be copied to the config.json:
+Once this box has been checked, click "create" and an AppPassword will be returned that has to be copied to the config.json:

 ```json
 {